xuankimtran/docs-1/pages/katalon-analytics/docs/create-test-suite.md

 redirect_from:
 ---

+You can create and manage test suites in Katalon TestOps.

 ## Create a Test Suite

-You can create test suites in Katalon TestOps.

 By doing so, you save time opening Katalon Studio to create the new test suite then upload it to a script repository.